sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

 - ACL configuration to identify a flow-group to monitor.

-- QLM port-group configuration to identify a set of ingress and egress ports to monitor.
+- interface group configuration to identify a set of ingress and egress ports to monitor.

-- QLM session configuration is used to create a session with the given port-group, flow-group and report durarion.
+- QLM session configuration is used to create a session with the given if-group, flow-group and report durarion.
 Duration indicates the time period at which this session's QLM reports are sent to application.

 - QLM report contains a session's latency statistics for a given combination of source/destination ports on per queue basis.